Edgecortix-Inc/dna-IP-series/README.md

 ```

 This will run the model on the FPGA board, as well as compare the reference results against the the ones we saved previously during the compilation of the model.

+# Example scripts
+The `example` folder in the repository includes ready-to-run python scripts for some example networks, including Resnet-50 which was discussed above.
+These scripts assume the F100 variation of EdgeCortix's IP.
+For other IP versions, the value of the `arch` parameter should be updated accordingly as was mentioned in the previous section.